News

 Who reported this story?
 This story was reported by Dee-Ann Durbin | The Associated Press at NBC 5 Dallas-Fort Worth (KXAS).
 To learn more about how The Trophy Club selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from The Trophy Club, or browse our daily briefing and topic hubs .
+See more News coverage from The Trophy Club, or browse our daily briefing and topic hubs .

 ← Back to all news